-- PA Safe Grants (CP-2010-01-00-00) - Problem ID: This grant program addresses the 358 fatalities that occurred in 2008, that were classified as either pedestrian or involved a younger driver by partnering with local governments and organizations to address this issue and target more specific, local problems in these areas. - O The combination of Pennsylvania's large geographic size, large population, and large transportation system and the relatively small size of the State's Highway Safety Office makes CTSPs a necessary link to reach communities statewide.
-As a part of addressing local traffic safety issues, the CTSPs identify enforcement training needs; partner with local organizations to address identified safety focus areas; assist enforcement agencies to target local problems based on crash data; serve as a local contact for the general public; act on PennDOT's behalf in the development of local safety action plans and safety efforts; provide educational programs to schools, large local employers, and other community organizations; and provide outreach and education on a variety of traffic safety issues to Magistrate District Justices (MDJs).
+- PA Safe Grants (CP-2011-01-00-00) - o Problem ID: This grant program addresses the 314 fatalities that occurred in 2009, that were classified as either pedestrian or involved a younger person by partnering with local governments and organizations to address this issue and target more specific, local problems. - O The combination of Pennsylvania's large geographic size, large population, and large transportation system and the relatively small size of the State's Highway Safety Office makes CTSPs a necessary link to reach communities statewide.
+As a part of addressing local traffic safety issues, the CTSPs identify enforcement training needs; partner with local organizations to address identified safety focus areas; assist enforcement agencies to target local problems based on crash data; serve as a local contact for the general public; act on PennDOT's behalf in the development of local safety action plans and safety efforts; provide educational programs to schools, large local employers, and other community organizations; and provide outreach and education on a variety of traffic safety issues to

+Magistrate District Justices (MDJs).
 Those CTSPs with official seat belt survey sites within their jurisdictions are asked to conduct informal seat belt surveys to monitor seat belt usage rates throughout the year.

-• PA Traffic Injury Prevention Project (CP-2010-02-00-00)
+• PA Traffic Injury Prevention Project (CP-2011-02-00-00)

-- O Problem ID: The Traffic Injury Prevention Project addresses the 221 fatalities that involved a driver of age 20 or less by developing and implementing highway safety programs targeting children from birth to 21 years of age.
-Children aged 8 or less were involved in approximately 7% of the total reportable crashes in 2008. - PennDOT has a contract with the PA Chapter of the American Academy of Pediatrics entitled "PA Traffic Injury Prevention Project (PA TIPP)."
+- O Problem ID: The Traffic Injury Prevention Project addresses the 193 fatalities that involved a driver of age 20 or less by developing and implementing highway safety programs targeting children from birth to 21 years of age.
+Children aged 8 or less were involved in approximately [7%] of the total reportable crashes in 2009. - PennDOT has a contract with the PA Chapter of the American Academy of Pediatrics entitled "PA Traffic Injury Prevention Project (PA TIPP)."
 The contract develops and implements highway safety programs that target children from birth to age 21.
-The focus of this project is primarily on child passenger safety and special needs transportation, but also addresses seat belts and airbags, pedestrian safety, school bus safety, young driver issues, and bicycle safety.

-PA TIPP will implement and oversee the administration and the credibility of NHTSA 32-hour Child Passenger Safety Technician Courses that are taught statewide.
-They also administer the Update/Refresher Courses, Special Needs Classes, Medical Staff Trainings, and other various educational programs.
+The focus of this project is primarily on child passenger safety and special needs transportation, but also addresses seat belts and airbags, pedestrian safety, school bus safety, young driver issues, and bicycle safety. - O PA TIPP implements and oversees the administration and the credibility of NHTSA's 32-hour Child Passenger Safety Technician Courses that are taught statewide.
+TIPP also administers the Update/Refresher Courses, Special Needs Classes, Medical Staff Trainings, and other various educational programs.
 PA TIPP surveys and maintains directories of the Commonwealth's Fitting Stations and Loan Programs.
-Some other responsibilities include: Operation of 1-800-CAR-BELT, the Commonwealth's CPS information hotline and the coordination of CPS Car Seat Checks statewide.
+Other responsibilities include: Operation of 1-800-CAR-BELT, the Commonwealth's CPS information hotline and the coordination of CPS Car Seat Checks statewide.

-• Public Information and Education (CP-2010-03-00-00)
+• Public Information and Education (CP-2011-03-00-00)

-- Problem ID: This grant program aids in addressing the 358 fatalities that occurred in 2008, that were classified as either pedestrian or involved a younger driver by providing public education materials and information to the public. - O BHSTE plans to update out-dated brochures and other educational materials that will be available free to the general public.
-The brochures will cover a variety of traffic safety issues including but not limited to the following topics: seat belts; child passenger safety; school bus safety; DUI prevention; bicycle, pedestrian, and motorcycle safety; winter driving; aggressive driving prevention; rail-highway safety; and heavy truck safety. - O As a part of NHTSA Core Performance Measures the Behavioral Survey funding will be utilized under this section.
-The survey will assess the attitudinal progress of the driving public based on behavioral highway safety questions.
+- O Problem ID: This grant program aids in addressing the [358] fatalities that occurred in 2009, that were classified as either pedestrian or involved a younger driver by providing public education materials and information to the public. - o BHSTE is revising out-dated brochures and other educational materials that are available free to the general public.
+The brochures cover a variety of traffic safety issues including but not limited to the following topics: seat belts; child passenger safety; school bus safety; DUI prevention; bicycle, pedestrian, and motorcycle safety; winter driving; aggressive driving prevention; rail-highway safety; and heavy truck safety. - o As a part of NHTSA Core Performance Measures the Behavioral Survey funding will be utilized under this section.
+The survey, administered in July of 2010 will assess the attitudinal progress of the driving public based on behavioral highway safety questions.
 The survey will include the required set of core questions and also will include further questions supported by highway safety concerns apparent to PA state programs.